 To assist you in making your decision, I introduce you to our unique and extraordinary school.

 You only need to spend a short time on the campus to sense the students’ spirit of excitement, breadth of opportunity and aspiration to achieve.

-St Paul’s.
-An average class size of 20 students allows for individualised attention.
-St Paul’s prides itself on the personalised nature of the educational experience; our school is small enough for each student to be known by everyone and for each student to be an integral part of our community.
+St Paul’s prides itself on the personalised nature of the educational experience; our school is small enough for each student to be known by everyone and to be an integral part of our community.
+The average class size of 20 students allows for individualised attention.

-We have close relationships with all of our students and know each pupil by name and we also have long lasting relationships with Collegians.
+We have close relationships with all of our students and have long-lasting relationships with Collegians (past students).
 This sense of community brings with it loyalty, goodwill and camaraderie among students, staff, parents and Collegians.